Mathew Pritchard: Dirty Sanchez and Balls of Steel

 Pritchard filmed the skating video Pritchard vs Dainton, in which Pritchard and Lee Dainton skated against, hit, and pranked each other.
 This formed the basis of Dirty Sanchez, an MTV stunt programme starring Pritchard, Dainton, Michael "Pancho" Locke, and Dan Joyce.
 This ran from 2003 to 2008, and in 2006 the four released Dirty Sanchez: The Movie, in which they traveled around the globe doing stunts and pranks that related to the Seven Deadly Sins.
 Pritchard was also involved in multiple spin-off series.
 Dainton and Pritchard hosted MTV's 2007 stunt-based game show Wrecked, and Sanchez Get High was a spin-off in which Pritchard and Dainton visited indigenous peoples and took traditional medicines.
 It aired on MTV in 2008.

 Pritchard appeared with Locke as the "Pain Men" in 10 episodes of the Channel 4 game show Balls of Steel, which ran from 2005 to 2008.

 Dirty Vegan

 Pritchard became vegan in 2015 after watching Cowspiracy.
 In 2017, he launched a YouTube-based cookery series called Proper Vegan Cookin.
 In 2019, he hosted Dirty Vegan, the BBC's first vegan cookery show.
 He also produced tie-in cookbooks for the series: Dirty Vegan and Dirty Vegan: Another Bite.
 His third book, titled Dirty Vegan: Fast and Easy, came out on 7 December 2023.

 Other works

 In 2018, BBC Wales filmed a documentary titled Wild Man to Ironman in which Pritchard performs a 14-day ironman challenge in Wales.

 Personal life

 On 7 September 2009, Pritchard was attacked with a set of keys in a supermarket in Toftwood, Norfolk, suffering serious stab wounds to his neck and chest.
 His assailant was jailed for five years in 2010, after being found guilty of wounding with intent to cause grievous bodily harm.

-Mathew has a dog named Lemmy.
+Pritchard had a dog named Lemmy, who made frequent appearances on Pritchard's Instagram posts.